ITOlude/ITOlude/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working with ... people analytics, healthcare, and sustainability data.
+- 🔭 I’m currently working with ... people analytics, healthcare, and sustainability data projects
 - 🌱 I’m currently learning ... forecasting and workflow automation
 - 👯 I’m looking to collaborate on ... data analysis, forecasting and workflow automation
 - 💬 Ask me about ... anything